 THIS fascinating collection of photographs from Dublin’s Mountjoy Prison show dozens of Irish prisoners just five years after the end of the Great Famine.

-The mugshots, comprising 64 oval portraits taken over 150 years ago, survive intact as part of the Thomas A. Larcom Photographs Collection, now in the NYC Public Library.
+The mugshots, comprising 64 oval portraits taken over 150 years ago, survive intact as part of the Thomas A. Larcom Photographs Collection in the NYC Public Library.

 They are the earliest known prisoner photographs from Ireland and were taken in August 1857, when the country was still reeling from the devastation of the Famine, which saw the population drop by as much as a quarter.